ST10293362/PROG7313_POE_BudgetApp/README.md

 ## 🚧 Known Issues / TODO

-- Dashboard is currently mock data
+- Dashboard is currently not working
-- Password Reset uses Firebase temporarily
-- Expense viewing still in progress